KarlDouglas/MutationMapper/README.md

 note: The script takes a while to run on a full dataset. if you want to test the pipeline oyu can copy a subset of the data eg. 100.000 lines using command: sed -n '1,100000p' "infile" > "outfile"

+Note on development.
+If you want to tweak the parameters of the data analysis you mainly want to focus on the mian.py file as the functions are actually written here.
+The other python files simply calls on different functions from this file.